Sandeep2017/Retinal-Vessel-Segmentation/README.md

 The training data was augmented on the fly using the [Albumentations library](https://albumentations.ai/).
 A strong combination of different types of image augmentations were applied with varied probabilities.
 They were:
-* Random Flips
+* Random Flips.
-* Transpose
+* Transpose.
-* Scale, Shift & rotate
+* Scale, Shift & rotate.
-* Random Rotations
+* Random Rotations.
-* Optical Distortion
+* Optical Distortion.
-* Grid Distortion
+* Grid Distortion.
-* Elastic Transform
+* Elastic Transform.
-* RGB Shift
+* RGB Shift.
-* Random Gamma
+* Random Gamma.
-* Random Brightness & contrast
+* Random Brightness & contrast.

 Along with the above mentioned augmentations, every image in the training and testing sets underwent a Histogram Equalization preprocessing step, i.e, CLAHE (Contrast Limited Adaptive Histogram Equalization).